thecomeonman/MakingFriendsWithTrackingData/README.md

 Before you begin:
 -----------------

-Before attempting to run this code , you will need to install the CodaBonito library, run the lines below in your R console and that should hopefully be it - `install.packages("devtools");` `library(devtools);` `install_github("thecomeonman/CodaBonito");`

-You will also need to install data.table and ggplot2, which can be installed off of CRAN - `install.packages(c('data.table','ggplot2'))`
+Before attempting to run this code, follow the instructions at
+<a href="https://github.com/thecomeonman/CodaBonito" class="uri">https://github.com/thecomeonman/CodaBonito</a>
+to install some dependencies.

 Also get the tracking data, recently made public as part of the Friends of Tracking sessions by Metrica from here -
 <a href="https://github.com/metrica-sports/sample-data" class="uri">https://github.com/metrica-sports/sample-data</a>

-You’re good to go now

 The code
 --------